The-Tech-Lord/Charged-Mobs-Files/README.md

 <hr>

 ### Things to Know
-`README.md`: Will tell you about the application I've made and how to use it `Update-Logs.txt`: These files are used to keep track of updates that I make `SomeFileName.exe`: The executable file that you want to run
+`README.md`: Will tell you about the application I've made and how to use it <br />
+`Update-Logs.txt`: These files are used to keep track of updates that I make <br />
+`SomeFileName.exe`: The executable file that you want to run <br />

 <hr>